-From Cornwall to Scotland, Tamsin Wressell rounds up 10 of the most scenic cycle trails around the UK
+From Cornwall to Scotland, Tamsin Wressell rounds up the best bike rides around the UK

 Two Tunnels Circuit, Bath

 This route has its own light installations and explores the viaducts, aqueducts and tunnels of Bath, with one stretching for more than a mile.
 It’s a nice flat path that goes through some beautiful countryside, too.

 16km / medium